alws34/Telebot/README.md

 # Application architecture

 #### Telebot module (Non-GUI):
-The application is a [Tray-based](https://docs.microsoft.com/en-us/windows/win32/shell/notification-area) application based on [Model–view–presenter (MVP) architectural pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (**Notification-view**).
-Each command is encapsulated by the [Command design pattern](https://en.wikipedia.org/wiki/Command_pattern).
+The application is a [Tray-based](https://docs.microsoft.com/en-us/windows/win32/shell/notification-area) modular application based on [Model–view–presenter (MVP) architectural pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (**Notification-view**).
+Each module is encapsulated by the [Command design pattern](https://en.wikipedia.org/wiki/Command_pattern).

-#### SpecInfo module:
-The application that fetches full computer hardware information and saves it within same directory to file *spec.txt*.
-This program is used with the `/spec` command.

 #### CPUID module (Core functionality):
 This module is an abstraction to the cpuid library which is the core of the entire application to perform hardware analyzations tasks.

+#### Updater module
+Encapsulates the software update logic.

+#### Common module
+Definitions shared between modules.

+#### .\Plugins
+Includes all usable modules that extends the application behviour.
+Extending functionality is possible by reading here.

+# Extending functionality
+Each functionality is encapsulated by a module which is defined by the IModule abstract class.
+In order to extend functionality of Telebot you inherit from IModule and implement Execute method.
+Don't forget to give your module a name and a description initialized at ctor.

+the Initialize method could be overriden to fetch data from the IoC container across other modules (If needed).
+By default this method will assign the response handler so you could respond back result to the telegram client from your module.

 # Features
 #### Temperature Monitoring